What To Know About UV Radiation and Your Skin

 UVB radiation

-Although UVB radiation only reaches the outermost layer of our skin, it can also have lasting effects.
-Aurora Garre, MD, ISDIN Medical Director, explains that UVB radiation is “the main cause of short-term skin damage” such as sunburns.
+Although UVB radiation only reaches the outermost layer of your skin, it can also have lasting effects.
+Dr. Aurora Garre, ISDIN Medical Director, explains that UVB radiation is “the main cause of short-term skin damage” such as sunburns.

 Fortunately, our bodies’ antioxidant systems can help repair DNA damage caused by overexposure to UVB radiation.
 But, repeated sunburns can dampen our natural regenerative capacity, increasing our risk of skin cancer.